 4.125 An application for an award of costs on grounds of unreasonable behaviour should normally be made to the Inspector before the close of the inquiry or hearing.
 The Inspector would then be able to set aside time, probably at the end of the inquiry or hearing, to consider the costs application and any submissions by the party against whom the application has been made.
 Also, the Inspector will be able to make a report and recommendation on the costs application to the Secretary of State when submitting a report on the inquiry or hearing.
-Any person who applies for costs after the close of the inquiry or hearing will be expected to show good reason for not having applied at the inquiry or hearing.
+Any person who applies for costs after the close of the inquiry or hearing.
 If the costs application arises from the late cancellation of an inquiry or hearing, it should be made immediately to the Secretary of State; or, if some delay is unavoidable, within 4 weeks of receiving confirmation of cancellation.
 It will then be dealt with on the basis of written exchanges.